 - Hire an experienced CIO as a short-term coach to provide insight and support.
 This is often an excellent time to get some outside counsel.
 Realize your new CIO has come from inside the system, and it is often difficult to judge what’s “inside the box” unless you’re “outside the box.”
 When you match the new CIO with an independent and highly qualified CIO Consultant, it can show the newly promoted CIO how to do things differently, more effectively and efficiently, or in line with current, innovative thinking and best practices.

-- Encourage your newly promoted CIO to get involved in local, regional, and even national CIO forums where they can work side-by-side with experienced and forward-thinking CIOs.
-These groups provide the new CIO with a network they can call on to help with tough decisions, provide a sounding board for strategy, and offer effective counsel without any cost or obligations other than to provide similar help for the other team members when the time comes.
+- Encourage your newly promoted CIO to get involved in local, regional and national CIO forums where they can work side-by-side with experienced and forward-thinking CIOs.
+These groups provide the new CIO with a network they can call on to help with tough decisions, provide a sounding board for strategy and offer effective counsel.
+There are generally no costs or obligations other than to provide similar help for the other team members when the time comes.
 Working with such groups will accelerate the maturing process and leadership skills of your new CIO.
+Perhaps your CIO may even counsel others on the value of succession planning.

 Situation 2 – You Have No Viable Succession Plan: